zefhemel/matterless/README.md

 ```
 -----

-The general structure for a Mattermost definition is a header (at any level, e.g. `#`, `##` or `###`) prefixed with a _definition type_, a colon (`:`) and a name, then a braced code block typicalluy using YAML or JavaScript dependent on the definition type.
+The general structure for a Mattermost definition is a header (at any level, e.g. `#`, `##` or `###`) prefixed with a _definition type_, a colon (`:`) and a name, then a braced code block typically using YAML or JavaScript dependent on the definition type.
 You can put arbitrary other Markdown text, markup, links, lists etc. around these — they will be ignored, making this also a good environment for [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
 In fact... this very README.md is a valid Mattermost application :mindblown: (albeit not a very useful one).

-# Markdown Definition types
+# Matterless Definition Types
 These are the _definition types_ currently supported and how to use them.

 ## Function: MyFunction
 Currently the only language supported is JavaScript, which is run using node.js (in ES6 with modules mode) that is run in a docker container.
-The function that will be invoked needs to be called `handle` and take a single argument: `event`, which will receive event data (depending on how the function will be triggered).
+The function that will be invoked needs to be called `handle` and take a single argument: `event`, which will receive event data (depending on how the function will be triggered) and may or may not return a result..

-While technically in most cases a node.js process instance with your function code inside will be reused (it's not relaunched for every invocation), you should assume a stateless environment.
-While you can technically open files (which will end up being stored in the container) and keep state in global variables, your function may be killed at any time (and in fact will after a brief amount of time of inactivity).
+While technically in most cases a node.js process instance with your function code inside it will be reused (it's not relaunched for every invocation), you should assume a stateless environment.
+While you can technically you have full access to all node.js APIS and the entire docker file system (yes, you could probably run a bitcoin miner in there), your function may be killed at any time along with all its in-memory and disk state.
+In fact, in the current implementation will indeed happen after a brief amount of time of inactivity.

-Here is an example function that uses various common APIs:
+Here is an example function that uses various Matterless APIs:
 * The `Mattermost` API, which is essentially just the JavaScript [MatterMost client](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts) with some niceties added (like caching versions of some calls).
 * The `Store` API, which is a [super simple key-value store](https://github.com/zefhemel/matterless/blob/master/runners/docker/node_modules/matterless/index.mjs) you can use to keep some state (currently implemented using LevelDB) stored on the Matterless side.